gaoxiang12/slambook/ch3/visualizeGeometry/Readme.txt

 2. How to use this program:

-The UI in left panle display different representations of T_w_c ( camera to world ).
+The UI in the left panel displays different representations of T_w_c ( camera to world ).
 It shows the rotation matrix, tranlsation vector, euler angles (in roll-pitch-yaw order) and the quaternion.
-Drag your left mouse button to move the camera, right button to rotate it, and press both left and right button to roll the view.
+Drag your left mouse button to move the camera, right button to rotate it around the box, center button to rotate the camera itself, and press both left and right button to roll the view.
 Note that in this program the original X axis is right (red line), Y is up (green line) and Z in back axis (blue line).
 You (camera) are looking at (0,0,0) standing on (3,3,3) at first.

 3. Problems may happen: